-22.4 Depositary's Fee
+Depositary's Fee

-- 22.4.1 The Depositary receives for its own account a periodic fee which will accrue daily from the last business day in the preceding month to the last business day in each month.
+The Depositary receives for its own account a periodic fee which will accrue daily from the last business day in the preceding month to the last business day in each month.
 It is payable within seven days after the last business day in each month.

 The fee is calculated by reference to the value of the Company on the last business day of the preceding month except for the first accrual, which is calculated by reference to the first valuation point of the Company.

 The fee is payable out of the property attributable to the Company.

+The rate of the periodic fee is agreed between the ACD and the Depositary and is subject to a current annual minimum of £7,500 plus VAT.

+The current fee is:

-The rate of the periodic fee is agreed between the ACD and the Depositary and is subject to a current minimum of £7,500 plus VAT per annum.
-The current rate is 0.0275% on first £50 million, 0.025% between £50 million and £100 million and 0.02% above £100 million per annum plus VAT. - 22.4.2 These rates can be varied from time to time in accordance with the Regulations. - 22.4.3 The first accrual in relation to the Company will take place in respect of the period beginning on the day on which the first valuation of that Company is made and ending on the last business day of the month in which that day falls. - 22.4.4 The total remuneration payable to the Depositary out of the property attributable to the Company for its services also includes transaction charges and custody charges.
-Transaction charges vary from country to country, dependent on the markets and the value of the stock involved and accrue at the time the transactions are effected and are payable as soon as is reasonably practicable, and in any event not later than the last business day of the month when such charges arose or as otherwise agreed between the Depositary and the ACD.
-Custody charges again vary from country to country depending on the markets and the value of the stock involved and accrue, and are payable as agreed from time to time by the ACD and the Depositary.
-Current rates are as follows:
+- (a) 0.0275% + VAT on first £50 million, - (b) 0.025% + VAT between £50 million and £100 million and; - (c) 0.02% + VAT above £100 million per annum.

+These rates can be varied from time to time in accordance with the Regulations.

+The first accrual in relation to the Company will take place in respect of the period beginning on the day on which the first valuation of that Company is made and ending on the last business day of the month in which that day falls.

+In addition to the periodic fee referred to above, the Depositary shall also be entitled to be paid transaction and custody charges in relation to transaction handling and safe-keeping of the Scheme Property as follows:

-Item Range Transaction Charges Between £5.00 and £472 per transaction Safe Custody Charges Between 0.003% and 0.50% of the value of investments being held per annum With the exception of: • USA (Physical Securities) - £14 per line per calendar month Not in Bank / Not in Custody Assets - £65 per line per calendar month
+Item Range Transaction Charges Between £5.00 and £472 per transaction Safe Custody Charges Between 0.003% and 0.50% of the value of investments being held per annum With the exception of: USA (Physical Securities) - £14 per line per calendar month.
+Not in Bank / Not in Custody Assets - £65 per line per calendar month.